Zeaphon/formation/Solutions/ConsumerProductCalculator.md

 ## Challenges:
 It would require a lot of data - and it would be very difficult to assess, collate and aggregate all the data.

-numbers 1 & 2 may be easily implemented if there were available APIs or websites we can scrape for data.
+Numbers 1 & 2 may be easily implemented if there were available APIs or websites we can scrape for data.

 ## Competition